Transit (app)

 Transit is a mobile app providing real-time public transit data.
-The app functions in over 995 metropolitan areas across 28 countries around the world.
+The app functions in over 1130 metropolitan areas across 34 countries around the world.

 Description

 Transit was designed for aggregating and mapping real-time public transit data as well as crowdsourcing user data to determine the true location of buses and trains.
 Transit was first released in 2012 for iPhone and soon after launched the Android-compatible version.

-Transit offers users schedules and alerts for multiple modes of transportation where available, including bus and rail.
+Transit offers users schedules and alerts for multiple modes of transportation where available, including bus, tram, rapid transit, and rail.
 Transit was developed in Montreal, Quebec, Canada by Sam Vermette and Guillaume Campagna with the goal of minimizing the need for individuals to own vehicles in cities.

 Transit is in direct competition with other transit mapping services such as Moovit and Citymapper, as well as general mapping services that also provide transit data such as Google Maps, Bing Maps, and Apple Maps.

 Current Transit app executives are Chief Executive Officer Sam Vermette and Chief Business Officer David Block-Schachter.
 In 2018, Transit raised $17.5 million.
 The majority of investments came from auto manufacturers.
 The lead investor was Alliance Ventures.
 Others included Jaguar Land Rover's venture capital fund, InMotion Ventures, Accel, and Real Ventures.